PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 6. Storage efficiency varies by format: UUIDs (16 bytes binary) vs ULID (26 bytes text) vs TypeID (31+ bytes text)

-7. Time-ordered identifiers are now production-ready for high-performance applications
+7. Time-ordered identifiers are production-ready with negligible performance penalty

 Decision Guide